cyberark/conjur/apidocs/README.md

 $ docker-compose run --rm --service-ports apidocs -w
 ```

-Then `open localhost:3000` to see the API docs in your browser.
+Then navigate to `localhost:3000` to see the API docs in your browser.

 To stop the container, hit <kbd>Ctrl-c</kbd>.